18F/unit-testing-node/_pages/components/slack-client.md

 };
 ```

-This implies that we need to add the following to the top of our test file:
+This implies that you need to add the following to the top of the test file:

 ```js
 var helpers = require('./helpers');